 For a few minutes of your time each day, you’ll earn rewards to turn into gift cards or cash.
 All it takes is answering a few questions on surveys.
 That’s it!
 The money quickly adds up and it’s easy to complete a survey when you have a few spare minutes each day.

-We recommend Swagbucks as a reliable resource for earning cash through taking surveys.
+Swagbucks are a reliable resource for earning cash through taking surveys.

 Supplementing your pension is one way to ensure your retirement is comfortable.
 Of course, if you create thrifty habits before you retire, you’ll save more for your retirement AND be able to live off less when you stop working.